Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/manual.md

 # Items overview

 - _Archetype_ - A set of skills and other stats that implement a Pulp Cthulhu archetype.
 These do not trigger automation in the system.
-- _Book_ - An arcane tome that can hold spells and character improvements- _Item_ - A piece of equipment- _Occupation_ - A set of skills and other stats that implement a CoC occupation.
+- _Book_ - An arcane tome that can hold spells and character improvements.
+- _Item_ - A piece of equipment.
+- _Occupation_ - A set of skills and other stats that implement a CoC occupation.
 - _Setup_ - A set of default configurations for character, creature, or NPC creation.
 - _Skill_ - A skill with a base percentage and some tags.
-- _Spell_ - A magic spell- _Status_ - An phobia or mania condition.
+- _Spell_ - A magic spell.
+- _Status_ - An phobia or mania condition.
 - _Talent_ -A special power for Pulp Cthulhu.
 These do not trigger automation in the system.
 - _Weapon_ - An item with weapon statistics (this includes unarmed attacks).

 # Settings overview

-Click on the Game Settings tab then under the Game Settings heading click on Configure Settings Click on System Settings
+Click on the Game Settings tab then under the Game Settings heading click on Configure Settings.

+Click on System Settings

 - _Variant/Optional Rules_ - Here you can turn on individual Pulp Cthulhu rules and other optional rules